ietf-wg-acme/acme/draft-ietf-acme.md

 type (required, string):
 : The string "dns"

-token (required, string):
-: The value to be used in generation of validation record to be provisioned in DNS.
-This value MUST have at least 128 bits of entropy, in order to prevent an attacker from guessing it.
-It MUST NOT contain any characters outside the URL-safe Base64 alphabet.

-authorizedKeys (required, string):
+authorizedKey (required, string):
-: A serialized authorized keys object, base64-encoded.
-This object MUST have only one entry, whose token value matches the "token" value in the challenge, and "key" value matches the client's account key.
+: A serialized authorized key object, base64-encoded.
+The "key" field in this object MUST match the client's account key.

 ~~~~~~~~~~
 {
   "type": "dns",
-  "token": "evaGxfADs6pSRb2LAv9IZf17Dt3juxGJ-PCt92wr-oA",
-  "authorizedKeys": "odyHtABZt47RZfacMq3zL...xIWRXBCCvl61bYo7ATU6Z4"
+  "authorizedKey": "odyHtABZt47RZfacMq3zL...xIWRXBCCvl61bYo7ATU6Z4"
 }
 ~~~~~~~~~~

-In response to the challenge, the client MUST decode and parse the authorized keys object and verify that it contains exactly one entry, whose "token" and "key" attributes match the token for this challenge and the client's account key.
-The client then computes the SHA-256 digest of the JSON-encoded authorized keys object (without base64-encoding).
+In response to the challenge, the client MUST parse the authorized key object and verify that its "key" field contains the client's account key.
+The client then computes the SHA-256 digest of the JSON-encoded authorized key object (without base64-encoding).

 The record provisioned to the DNS is the base64 encoding of this digest.
 The client constructs the validation domain name by prepending the label